sfztools/sfizz/README.md

 ## Dependencies and licenses

+The sfizz library has the option to be compiled against either the `dr_libs` audio libraries, which is now the default option, or `libsndfile`.

+- [dr_libs] is licensed under the MIT No Attribution license
+- [libsndfile] is licensed under the GNU Lesser General Public License v2.1

 The sfizz library makes primary use of:

-- [libsndfile], licensed under the GNU Lesser General Public License v2.1
 - [Abseil], licensed under the Apache License 2.0
 - [atomic_queue] by Maxim Egorushkin, licensed under the MIT license
 - [filesystem] by Steffen Schümann, licensed under the BSD 3-Clause license